 Introductory (BA-level) courses in phonetics and phonology.

 In this course we focus on the notion of sonority.
 Sonority plays an important role in traditional onset-rhyme approaches to syllable structure.
-For example, in a language like Dutch, complex onsets have rising sonority (fles ’bottle’, trap ‘stairs’) while complex codas have falling sonority (wolf ‘wolf’, hart ‘heart’).
+For example, in a language like English, complex onsets have rising sonority while complex codas have falling sonority.
 While sonority sequencing accounts for a sizeable portion of the phonotactic restrictions in syllables, the notion of sonority raises a number of questions, some of which have so far not received a satisfactory answer.
-For example, to what extent is the sonority scale universal, and to what extent is it language-specific?
+To what extent is the sonority scale universal?
 How should violations of sonority sequencing be accounted for?
 How does sonority, which is a scalar property, relate to feature contrasts, which are typically categorical?
-And what are the phonetic correlates of sonority?
+What are the phonetic correlates of sonority?
 We will try to get a better insight into these issues by discussing a number of recent articles on sonority, syllable structure, and segmental phonology.

-Insight into the relation between segmental and syllabic structure
+insight into the relation between segments and syllables

-Insight into the importance of data in phonological theorising.
+insight into the importance of data in phonological theorizing

 Mode of instruction